How much does a pet really cost?

 - Buy food at the right tier.
 AAFCO-compliant mid-tier kibble is nutritionally equivalent to many premium brands.
 The marketing premium isn\'t the same as a nutrition premium.

 - Preventive dental care.
-Daily brushing (or near-daily) delays anaesthetic cleanings significantly.
+Daily brushing (or near-daily) delays anesthetic cleanings significantly.
 Both cheaper and safer than chasing dental issues.

 - Routine wellness over reactive care.
-The $400 senior bloodwork that catches early kidney disease is far cheaper than the $4,000 emergency hospitalisation 18 months later.
+The $400 USD senior bloodwork that catches early kidney disease is far cheaper than the $4,000 emergency hospitalization 18 months later.

 - Shop generic flea/tick.
 Manufacturer-direct or comparable generics (e.g., Capstar vs branded equivalent) are 30–50% cheaper for the same active ingredient.